atj3097/verity/README.md

    1. AI Gen Check
    2. Date/Location checker
    3. Violence/Nudity
+   4. Hashtag for the video
+   5. Keep track of which verity algorithm version that validated the video

 ### C. Frontend Web Application
    1. User interface for uploading and viewing authenticated videos